TroodInc/trood-restify/README.md

 `values` - object with values for form.data initialize (if you edit entity, it was replaced entity values)
 **forms without apiName and modelName will be use defaultAPI**

-`store.forms.asyncGetForm` - same as getForm, but form objec return in Promise
+`store.forms.asyncGetForm` - same as getForm, but form object return in Promise

 #### form options